Contact Us

 MJC Group recognizes the importance of corporate responsibility when it comes to protecting the planet, which is why we are continuously taking part in environmental activities such as reducing resource and energy consumption, reducing waste, advancing recycling processes, and ensuring appropriate management of chemicals.

-Our company monitors the energy usage of all domestic business locations and actively works to reduce energy consumption per unit.
+MJC monitors the energy usage of all domestic business locations and actively works to reduce energy consumption per unit*¹.

 We will continue to promote the reduction of energy consumption per unit as a measure to prevent global warming, and we will also work on energy conservation.

-※1: Energy Consumption Per Unit: A value that indicates energy efficiency.
-The smaller this value, the higher the production efficiency, which signifies energy conservation and contributes to the prevention of global warming (our company's unit is calculated based on energy usage and production numbers).
+*¹ Energy Consumption Per Unit: A value that indicates energy efficiency.
+The smaller this value, the higher the production efficiency, which signifies energy conservation and contributes to the prevention of global warming (MJC’s unit is calculated based on energy usage and production numbers).

-*2: Average yearly change in usage per unit in %: Figure shown represents change based on usage figures of any given calendar year compared to the preceding calendar year where it is set at 100%.
+*² Average yearly change rate in energy consumption per unit: Figure shown represents change based on usage figures of any given calendar year compared to the preceding calendar year where it is set at 100%.

 Appropriate Management of Chemicals